 This course introduces the epic genre in Greece and Rome.
 The course concentrates on a selection of ancient epic poems including Homer's Iliad and Odyssey and Vergil's Aeneid.
 Students consider each epic as an individual cultural and artistic product, but also how later epics draw upon and respond to earlier ones.
 The gradually more complex understanding of the epic genre built into the class allows students to investigate how the Greek and Roman epics combine cosmology and human narratives in order to explore the place of human beings in the universe; the relationship between gods and mortals; and the connection between moral, social, or historical order and cosmological order.

 This course explores ancient Greek and Roman tragedy.
-Students begin by examining the social, political, and physical contexts in which dramas were performed in classical antiquity.
+Students begin by examining the social, political, and physical contexts in which dramas were performed.
 Students then read and discuss select plays by the three great surviving dramatists of fifth-century BCE Athens (Aeschylus, Sophocles, and Euripides) and the one great surviving dramatist of Imperial Rome (Seneca the younger).
 Each week includes not only close reading and discussion of one drama, but also viewing or hearing a modern performance of that drama, an in-class performance of a scene from the drama by students, and panel presentations of two other dramas that may illuminate features of the week's main drama.
 Attention is given to understanding how these plays might have been performed and interpreted within the Athenian and Roman cultures in which they were produced, as well as modern critical approaches and creative responses.
 Thus this course provides students an opportunity to engage with and reflect on ancient drama in a critical and creative way, with respect to both its original historical context and its imaginative and transformative potential in the modern world.

 This class surveys the surviving plays of Aristophanes, Menander, Plautus, and Terence.
 For Old Comedy, the class will discuss its structural features (such as the chorus and the parabasis), and look at the way that Aristophanes engages with the politics of his day as well as the role of women in Athens.
 Students learn the canonical definitions of Old, Middle, and New comedy, and see the revolution of style and taste that differentiates Menander from Aristophanes.
 The class looks at the ways in which comedy transgresses social norms and the role of the carnivalesque in ancient culture.
 Students need not know Greek or Latin but must be willing to perform for and with their classmates as well as contributing to a creative and generous environment.